rstacruz/til-2020/posts/2016/selective-polyfilling.md

 ---

 Need to support legacy browsers, but don't want the full weight of [es5-shim] loaded for everyone?
 Sure, just load it for browsers that need it!
+It should be easy enough to add more polyfills as you need them.
+You can also include some [legacy IE polyfills](ie-polyfills.html) to complete the experience.

 [es5-shim]: https://github.com/es-shims/es5-shim